-Memorial in Lowestoft, Suffolk dedicated to James Howard. d.
+Memorial at St Margaret’s Church, Lowestoft, Suffolk commemorating James Howard, d.
 1665Memorial: M3044

 Memorial in St Peter ad Vincula, Tower of London commemorating Valentine Pyne d.
 1677Memorial: M1015